reneegreen816/PholdAPhage/README.md

 <h3><mark>Pre-simulation needs</mark></h3>

 - You will need to know you phage genome length.
 - You will need your phage genome annotated and proteins folded for use.
 To do this, visit [Pharokka](https://github.com/gbouras13/pharokka), [Phold](https://github.com/gbouras13/phold), [Phynteny](https://github.com/susiegriggo/Phynteny) for genome annotation and protein identification.
 For the full process access the [notebook](https://colab.research.google.com/github/gbouras13/phold/blob/main/run_pharokka_and_phold_and_phynteny.ipynb).
-Then visit [AlphaFold2](https://github.com/google-deepmind/alphafold) and [ColabFold](https://github.com/sokrypton/ColabFold) for protein folding.
+Visit [AlphaFold2](https://github.com/google-deepmind/alphafold) and [ColabFold](https://github.com/sokrypton/ColabFold) for protein folding.
 - Have a possible understanding of asymmetric unit structure, if your predicting a model larger than a T#=1 capsid size.
 - Have downloaded UCSF ChimeraX to your working computer.
 <br><br>

 <h3><mark>STEP 1 - Define your unknown phage T# and protein copy number</mark></h3>

+For help in defining your T# and h,k parameters, you can run the [CapsiCode Cracker notebook in Colab](https://colab.research.google.com/github/reneegreen816/PholdAPhage/CapsiCode_Cracker.ipynb), or define individually by working through the process below.
+<br><br>
 1. Define your T-number (T#)

    Taking your genome length, define your T# using the predicted parameters below (Luque et al., 2020).
 Main sizes for icosahedral symmetry, access more quasi-symmetry capsid T# and associated lattice types in supplementary document folder.
 If already known, move to step 1 part 2.